amcgowanca/drupal_uuid_menu_links/README.md

 #### Installation

 * Download the module and place within the `sites/all/modules` directory.
-* Using the `menu-object-load-override.patch` file found within the patches directory, patch Drupal core's `includes/menu.inc` file.
+* Using the `menu_get_object-load-type-alter.patch` file found within the patches directory, patch Drupal core's `includes/menu.inc` file.
 * Install the module either via the Administration or by using Drush, `drush en uuid_menu_links`.

 #### The Problem